ryangriggs/image-resize/README.md

 Browser support:

-    Should works with all modern browsers that support the Canvas object.
+    Should work with all modern browsers that support the Canvas object.